mechmotum/mechmotum.github.io/content/pages/guide-mc-lab-meetings.rst

 8. Prepare social activity
 ---------------------------------
-- come up with a new name for the VrijMiBo edition
+- (optional) come up with a new name for the next VrijMiBo edition
 - decide on location
 - announce it at least a week in advance (best done multiple times, including during the preceding biweekly-twice-monthly meeting)
 - send a calendar invite to mechmotum@googlegroups.com (group members can respond individually)